-(3b) NEF sends response to AF.
+3b.
+NEF sends response to AF.

 4. PCF(s) that have subscribed to modifications of AF Traffic Influence data set/subset are notified.

 5. PCF determines if existing PDU sessions are affected by the new AF Traffic Influence data set.